-, T CECO 500 Advanced Macroeconomic Theory 3 Credits An advanced treatment of theories of aggregate economic analysis; addresses critical questions such as determination of national income, employment, distribution of income, inflation, and cyclical behavior.
-CECO 501 Advanced Microeconomic Theory 3 Credits Analyzes the t markets. theory of consumer behavior and production and the pricing mechanism in competitive a nd noncompetitive CECO 504 African American Political Economy 3 Credits he economic history on African Americans; analyzes historical and contemporary ir rican American people. npact of economic CECO 505 Public Finance 3 Credits effect of government expenditure and taxation on resource allocation, economic stability that is and local levels. zation, and income CECO 509 Monetary Theory and Policy 3 Credits tary and fiscal policies as mechanisms of aggregate demand management; primary concices, interest rate, and aggregate money supply.
-Prerequisite : CECO 500, or approval of the CECO 510 Urban Economics 3 Credits Explores in detail the structure and growth of urban economy and examines the city as part of the national economy; analyzes theories of decision-making which explain the location of businesses and households within and between urban areas.
-CECO 511 Seminar: Topics in Urban Economics 3 Credits cation choices, and transportation.
-Prerequisite : CECO 510. sions on firms and CECO 512 Economic Development 3 Credits Studies theories of economic development and investigates relevant economic models and analytical tools for analyzing and gaining understanding of development issues; also discusses policies and contemporary problems of developing countries.
-CECO 513 International Economics 3 Credits An analysis of theories of international trade, balance of payment problems and current issues in comm ercial policy.
-CECO 517 International and Regional Economic Order 3 Credits integration, ed al economic and political relations between developed and developing countries.
-Topics conomic and political cooperation, regional trade and development, and the level of activ CECO 512, CECO 513, or approval of the faculty.
-CECO 518 Seminar: Topics in Economic Development 3 Credits specific resea specific issues and approaches to economic development.
-Analyzes international, regret reports utilizing current theoretical and analytical tools.
-Prerequisite : CECO 512 respermission of the advisor and the instructor and may be taken as independent are met. or CECO 517.
-This CECO 520 Economics for Non-Majors 3 Credits provide students with the fundamental economics background necessary to understa and Micro theories are developed in examining the impacts of markets and governr
+CECO 500 Advanced Macroeconomic Theory 3 Credits

+An advanced treatment of theories of aggregate economic analysis; addresses critical questions such as determination of national income, employment, distribution of income, inflation, and cyclical behavior.

+CECO 501 Advanced Microeconomic Theory

+Analyzes the theory of consumer behavior and production and the pricing mechanism in competitive and noncompetitive markets.

+CECO 504 African American Political Economy

+Investigates the economic history on African Americans; analyzes historical and contemporary impact of economic policies on African American people.

+CECO 505 Public Finance

+Analyzes the effect of government expenditure and taxation on resource allocation, economic stabilization, and income distribution at national, state and local levels.

+CECO 509 Monetary Theory and Policy

+Studies monetary and fiscal policies as mechanisms of aggregate demand management; primary considerations involve the level of prices, interest rate, and aggregate money supply.
+Prerequisite: CECO 500, or approval of the faculty.

+CECO 510 Urban Economics

+Explores in detail the structure and growth of urban economy and examines the city as part of the national economy; analyzes theories of decision-making which explain the location of businesses and households within and between urban areas.

+CECO 511 Seminar: Topics in Urban Economics

+Explores topics such as economic determinants of urban spatial structure, public and private decisions on firms and consumers location choices, and transportation.
+Prerequisite: CECO 510.

+CECO 512 Economic Development

+Studies theories of economic development and investigates relevant economic models and analytical tools for analyzing and gaining understanding of development issues; also discusses policies and contemporary problems of developing countries.

+CECO 513 International Economics

+An analysis of theories of international trade, balance of payment problems and current issues in commercial policy.

+CECO 517 International and Regional Economic Order

+Analyzes global economic and political relations between developed and developing countries.
+Topics include theories of integration, economic and political cooperation, regional trade and development, and the level of activity within a region.
+Prerequisite: CECO 512, CECO 513, or approval of the faculty.

+CECO 518

+Seminar: Topics in Economic Development

+Investigates specific issues and approaches to economic development.
+Analyzes international, regional and county-specific research reports utilizing current theoretical and analytical tools.
+Prerequisite: CECO 512 or CECO 517.
+This course requires permission of the advisor and the instructor and may be taken as independent study provided prerequisites are met.